-Furthermore, and as previously announced, existing investments will be supported where there are continuing obligations to do so or otherwise for the maximisation of their value.
-For this purpose, \$20.5 million was reserved for Follow-on Flex Pack, of which \$12.3 million has been invested; \$12.5 million for Esperante, the office tower in West Palm Beach in Florida, of which \$8.7 million has been invested; \$15 million for Spruceview; and \$20 million for capital calls from JZI Fund III, L.P., including an anticipated requirement for further support.
+Further returns of capital will be made as and when circumstances permit.
+Also in line with the Company's investment policy, certain assets within the portfolio will require significant further investment and time in order to maximise their value.
+In particular, the Company has committed \$20.5 million to Follow-on Flex Pack (through JZHL Secondary Fund LP), which was approved by shareholders on 8 May 2024.
+In addition, the Company has reserved the following amounts for certain other existing assets: approximately \$12.5 million for Esperante, an office tower in West Palm Beach, Florida; \$15 million for Spruceview to support its organic growth; and \$20 million for capital calls from JZI Fund III, L.P., including an anticipated requirement for further support.